verhas/javageci/DOCUGEN.md

    .replaceAll("^\\s*</?p>\\s*$","");
 ```

-The snippets

-The capture group after the `*-` can specify part of the name of the
+The regular expression capture group after the `*-` can specify part of
-snippet.
-In the code this part of the name is called sub-name.
-The full
+the name of the snippet.
+In the code this part of the name is called
-name of the snippet is calculated automatically using the following
+sub-name.
+The full name of the snippet is calculated automatically using
-format:
+the following format:

     FileName_subName_nnnnnn